bloodstiller/bloodstiller.com/content/Walkthroughs/Hospital-box.md

 #### Enumerating the PHP Server Some More: {#enumerating-the-php-server-some-more}

 -   **So what do we know?**
-    -   In situations like this, it's good to go over what we do know to be true about the host &amp; service:
+    -   In situations like this, it's good to go over what we do know about the host &amp; service:
         -   We know we can upload a file.
         -   We know there is a file uploads folder, where we (believe these files are stored)
         -   We know we can upload files with the `.phar` extension.